 What kind of job can I get with this degree?

-Upon completion of the program, Master of Arts Degree holders will be qualified to enter documentary related professions such as documentary directing, producing or editing.
+Upon completion of the program, Master of Fine Arts Degree holders will be qualified to enter documentary related professions such as documentary directing, producing or editing.
 Degree holders may work within industries such as public television, public radio or the documentary film business, as independent producers and artists, or for archival centers or museums.
 Degree holders may also choose to pursue a PhD in a related field in the Arts, Humanities, or Social Sciences.